United States Constabulary: Operations

 As they roamed their beat in their yellow and blue striped jeep, each pair of Constabulary troopers was usually accompanied by a German policeman who rode in the back seat.
 The German policeman knew some English and the troopers were trained at the Constabulary school to understand a number of German phrases useful in police work.
 If the patrol investigated a disturbance in a German home, the troopers stood by while the German officer made the arrest.
 If they apprehended suspected displaced persons outside their camp, the troopers again stood by while the German policeman handled the situation.
 If the offender was an American or Allied soldier or civilian, the troopers made the arrest.
 This procedure built up the prestige of the new German police in the eyes of their own people.

 Border control was an important element in the security of the United States Zone.
 On 1 July 1946, the Constabulary replaced the troopers of the 1st, 3d, and 9th Infantry Divisions at the many static control posts along the borders.
 At these border posts, often in isolated locations, Allied soldiers met and exchanged greetings across the red and white barricades as they performed their duties of customs inspection, passport control, and law enforcement.
 During the second half of 1946, 120 border posts employing 2,800 Constabulary troopers turned back from the border over 26,000 undocumented transients.
 An additional 22,000 illegal crossers were apprehended by patrols within the ten-mile (16 km) border zone and turned over to military government.
 As the patrols of the Constabulary increased, illegal crossings showed a downward trend because travelers became aware of the regulations and the effectiveness of the Constabulary in their enforcement.

 The constabulary also provided security for Eisenhower's visit to Germany during his time as Chief of Staff of the United States Army.
-For the Currency Reform of 1948, constabulary forces escorted the new Deutsche Mark to Deutsche Bank in Hamburg.
+For the Currency Reform of 1948, constabulary forces escorted the new Deutsche Mark to Deutsche Bank in Hamburg during Operation Finite.
 Twenty constabulary teams destroyed 766 former German military installations through August 1948.